-Though this kit looks like the simplest motor it requires a lot of accuracy in balancing the coil and stripping off the insulation.
+Please note: Though this kit looks like the simplest motor it requires a lot of accuracy in balancing the coil and stripping off the insulation.
 It is also not a very reliable motor.
-We found that it is actually easier to assemble any of the reed switch motor kits shown at our site.
-They are much more stable, reliable, may run non-stop for a long time, and are able to do some work while practically nothing could be attached to this motor.
-Therefore we recommend to use it as a learning tool or as a comparison to brushless motors.
-This motor shares similar mechanical design and looks nice placed side by side with one of our brushless motors.
+It is actually easier to assemble any of the reed switch motor kits shown at our site.
+They are much more stable, reliable, may run non-stop for a long time, and are powerful enough to do some work while practically nothing could be attached to this motor.

 - Leave about 3″ (7-8 cm) and wind the wire 10-35 times around the AA battery.
 You do not have to be neat as some randomness does not affect the motor performance and may help the coil to hold its shape better.
 Leave 3″ (7-8 cm) at the other end of the coil.

 - Carefully remove the battery and wrap the ends around the coil 2-3 times to hold the coil together with both ends extending perpendicular to the coil as shown below.
 The ends should be aligned in a straight line to form a good axle.
 This step requires a lot of accuracy because the balance of the coil is extremely important.

 The kit contains enough wire to experiment with the coils of different size (10 and 30 windings shown).

 - Strip off the insulation completely at one end and only half of it at the other.
 This step is very important, try to be very accurate.